Channing H. Philbrick Park

 Description: Channing H Philbrick Park Trail runs along the northern shore of the creek east and west.
 It will get you the best look at the rapids and the bluffs.
 Pick it up near the pedestrian bridge or the wooded area near the pavilion.
 The trail is well maintained dirt or gravel, through the wooded terrain along the creek.
 At some points it reaches a wooden bridge or downed tree.
 After heavy rain, some areas can get quite muddy.
 You can follow this trail east past the boundaries of the park and all the way to Linden Ave if you don’t mind getting wet and dirty.

 Follow it west along the twists and turns, past the bluffs and all the way to Rt 441 and the Irondequoit Creek – Panorama Plaza Trail.

 The Old Mill Trail is a short loop that begins from the small parking lot on the southern end of the bridge, off of N Washington St. This 15 minute trail will take you to a depression in the ground that was once occupied by mill.
 A few remnants of the mill foundation can be found scattered along the site and in the creek below.
 Follow the trail back to the parking area.

-The Honey Creek Trail, a recent addition to the trail system in the park, passes through wooded hollow north of the creek and then scales the sandy the glacial moraines to and ends at 5 Mile Long Rd.
+The Honey Creek Trail, a recent addition to the trail system in the park, passes through a wooded hollow north of the creek and then scales the sandy glacial moraines and ends at 5 Mile Line Rd.
 Honey Creek Falls cannot be seen from this trail.
 It actually lies several hundred feet to the west where this small seasonal tributary pours over the scarp into the glen.
 It is accessible via a barely detectable trail that runs adjacent to Honey Creek.

 When walking the shady trails along this section of Irondequoit Creek, it is tough to imagine its banks lined with dozens of mills and factories.
 Although the course of the creek has changed drastically since then, some traces of these mills can still be found along its shores.